Skip to content

 Full-day trips are worth the extra cost in three scenarios:

-• You’re targeting wahoo or tuna, which require longer runs and more trolling coverage
+• You are targeting wahoo or tuna, which require longer runs and more trolling coverage

 • Your group wants to fish multiple zones (bottom reef fishing and then offshore trolling)

-• The half-day wasn’t enough on a previous trip and you want more time
+• The half-day was not enough on a previous trip and you want more time

 For families and first-timers, half-day is almost always the right starting point.